Blog

 SUMMER CAMP

-Each summer camp, kids and youth enjoy adventure, independence, strong mentors, a Christ-centered community, and all the fun you can possibly pack into a week.
+Kids and youth enjoy adventure, independence, strong mentors, a Christ-centered community, and all the fun you can pack into a week.
 This summer will be no different!
 Kids need the freedom of camp more than ever.
 From the moment they wake up (just 2 feet away from the great outdoors) to the evening campfire, every day is tailored to what kids need, how they learn, and how they have fun!
-Vetted, trained staff shepherd campers through a myriad of activities that engage, nurture, and grow campers, whether the campers realize it or not!
+Vetted, trained staff shepherd campers through myriad activities that engage, nurture, and grow campers, whether they realize it or not!

 LEARN MORE! >> Summer Camp Page